-When coding geometry, numerical errors and unexpected geometric settings occur frequently.
-Thus automated software testing with random geometric data is essential.
-But for example creating random polygons without self-intersection is not trivial at all.
+When coding geometry software, numerical errors and unexpected geometric settings occur frequently.
+Thus, automated software testing with random geometric data is essential.
+But, for instance, creating random polygons without self-intersection is not trivial.
 Therefore the module testDataGenerators is provided to create repeatable sequences of random geometric objects for software testing and debugging.
-These are for instance random surfaces, random polygons or random segments.
-Moreover generators for circles and polylines from sine functions exist.
+These include random surfaces, random polygons or random segments.
+Moreover, generators for circles and polylines from sine functions exist.

-What you most likely want is repeatable randomness so that you can later re-generate the test data that crashed your software.
-For this reason, all random object generators take a seed
+What you most likely require is repeatable randomness to facilitate the regeneration of test data that caused your software to crash.
+To achieve this, all random object generators require a seed

-value to statically initialize the internal random number generator.
-That means a specific seed value always results in the same sequence of objects.
-However, if the special seed value 0 is passed, the generated sequence will be different from call to call.
-Typically you will use a test loop like this:
+value for static initialization of the internal random number generator.
+This means that a specific seed value will always produce the same sequence of objects.
+However, if you pass the special seed value 0, each call will result in a different generated sequence.
+Typically, in your testing process, you might use a loop like this:

 for(int seed=1;seed<1000000;++seed) { vector<...> vRandomObjects; generateRandom...(..,..,..,vRandomObjects,seed); bool bOK=mySoftware(vRandomObjects); if(!bOK) { cout<<"Error, seed="<<seed<<endl; exit(1); } }